 '''

 nsys start --stop-on-exit=false

-nsys launch --trace=cuda,nvtx --sample=none <application> [application-arguments]
+nsys launch --trace=cuda,nvtx --sample=none <application> [applicationarguments]

 nsys stop

 '''

 Effect: Create interactive CLI process and set it up to begin collecting as soon as an application is launched.
 Launch the application, set up to allow tracing of CUDA and NVTX as well as collection of thread schedule information.
 Stop only when explicitly requested.
-Generate the report#.qdstrm in the default location.
-Convert to report#.qdrep if possible.
+Generate the report#.qdrep in the default location.

-to stop on exit, and the application runs for too long) your system's storage space may be filled with collected data causing significant issues for the system. Ńsight Systems will collect а different amount of data/ sec depending on options, but in general Nsight Systems does not support runs of more than 5
+a

+collection

+and

+fail

+to

+stop

+the

+collection

+(or

+if

+you

+are

+allowing

+it

+to

+stop

+•

+on

+exit,

+and

+the

+application

+runs

+for

+too

+long)

+your

+system's

+storage

+space

+may

+be

+filled

+with

+collected

+data

+causing

+significant

+issues

+for

+the

+system.
+Nsight

+Noight Sustama

+Systems

+will

+collect

+a

+different

+amount

+of

+data/

+sec

+depending

+on

+options,

+but

+in general

+general

+Nsight

+Systems

+does

+not

+support

+runs

+of

+more

+than

+5

+minutes

+duration.

-Run application, begin collection manually, run until process ends
+Run application, begin collection manually, run until process ends nsys launch -w true <application> [application-arguments] nsys start

-'''

-nsys launch -w true <application> [application-arguments]

-nsys start

-'''

 Effect: Create interactive CLI and launch an application set up for default analysis.
 Send application output to the terminal.
 No data is collected until you manually start collection at area of interest.
 Profile until the application ends.
-Generate the report#.qdstrm in the default location.
+Generate the report#.qdrep in the default location.